Can I Use LPG Instead of Propane? (Are They The Same)

 What are the environmental impacts of LPG?

-LPG (Liquefied Petroleum Gas) is a clean burning fossil fuel that is used in a variety of applications.
+LPG (Liquefied Petroleum Gas) is a clean-burning fossil fuel that is used in a variety of applications.
 It is a mixture of hydrocarbon gases that are liquefied through pressurization and typically contains propane and butane.
 LPG is a non-renewable resource, but it is a more environmentally friendly option than other fossil fuels such as coal and oil.

-LPG has a lower carbon dioxide emissions than other fossil fuels, making it a more environmentally friendly option.
-It also has a lower sulfur dioxide emissions, which helps to reduce acid rain.
+LPG has lower carbon dioxide emissions than other fossil fuels, making it a more environmentally friendly option.
+It also has lower sulfur dioxide emissions, which helps to reduce acid rain.
 Additionally, LPG is a less polluting fuel than petrol and diesel, and it produces fewer emissions of harmful toxins such as carbon monoxide, lead, and particulates.

 While LPG is a cleaner burning fossil fuel than coal and oil, it is still a non-renewable resource.
 Once it is used, it cannot be replenished.
 Therefore, it is important to use LPG responsibly in order to minimize its impact on the environment.